 “to consider results of sharing studies between the mobile service and other services in the band 790-862 MHz in Regions 1 and 3, in accordance with Resolution 749 (WRC-07), to ensure the adequate protection of services to which this frequency band is allocated, and take appropriate action”

-Mr Bond explained that, as requested by the CPG, 2 ECPs for issue B were developed by CPG PTD: one based on method B1 and another one based on method B2.
+Two ECPs for issue B were developed by CPG PTD: one based on method B1 and another one based on method B2.
 PTD agreed that it might be beneficial to have the same coordination triggers in both ECPs if possible.
 There were basically two different proposals made at CPG PTD for these triggers: aggregate field strengths+ coordination distances (Russian Federation) and aggregate +single field strengths (a number of other CEPT countries).
 It was not possible to reach an agreement at CPG PTD and the ECP issue B/B1 currently contained the two options at the end of CPG PTD: B1a and B1b respectively.
 The supporters of B1a argued that the single field strength were too scenario-dependant and the supporters of B1b argued that the coordination distances were quite large compared to those contained in the bilateral agreements so far signed between RCC and CEPT countries.
 The coordinator made two proposals at CPG PTD: the first one consisted in putting only the aggregate field strength in the annex 1 to Resolution 749 (since these elements are accepted by all and since the coordination triggers of resolution 749 will be superseded in practise by those of the bilateral agreements); the second one was to take the maximum of the distances present in the bilateral agreements so as to encompass all the situations including worst cases).
 These proposals necessitated further discussions at CPG.

-After discussions, CPG agreed to use coordination distances only (between base stations of the mobile service and stations of the ARNS).
+After discussions, CPG agreed to have an ECP based on the option B1 and to use coordination distances only (between base stations of the mobile service and stations of the ARNS).
 These distances were divided into two tables: one applicable to the situation where the CEPT band plan for mobile is used (i.e. downlink in the 791-821 MHz band and uplink in the 832-862 MHz band) and another applicable to other cases.

 The first table contains coordination distances between 70 km and 175 km depending on the scenario : propagation path, type of ARNS station and type of station in the mobile service that is at the origin of the interference (terminal/base station).